AgileVentures/AgileVentures/AGM_CONFERENCE_2018.md

 #### James Bore

-I find solutions for problems, leaning on existing tooling and expertise as much as possible to solve cybersecurity challenges.
+James find solutions for problems, leaning on existing tooling and expertise as much as possible to solve cybersecurity challenges.

-After starting out in network management I meandered for a few years across most of the disciplines in IT, gradually building more of a focus on security as a speciality rather than any single field of technical expertise.
-I've worked to become a jack of all trades across information technology, and am currently working to be a master of security on top.
+After starting out in network management he meandered for a few years across most of the disciplines in IT, gradually building more of a focus on security as a speciality rather than any single field of technical expertise.
+He's worked to become a jack of all trades across information technology, and is currently working to be a master of security on top.

-I also keep bees, so am used to dealing with large numbers of angry clients and have developed a resistance to their venom.
-Alongside, in my spare time, I help teachers to deliver cybersecurity and IT knowledge as part of curriculum classes and occasionally run lockpicking or security workshops for various age groups.
+James also keep bees, so am used to dealing with large numbers of angry clients and have developed a resistance to their venom.
+Alongside, in my spare time, James help teachers to deliver cybersecurity and IT knowledge as part of curriculum classes and occasionally run lockpicking or security workshops for various age groups.

 ## Who can vote